DAKINS1/BARKEEP-COCKTAIL-RECIPE-FINDER/readme.md

 BEFORE:
 ![Alt text](https://s1.postimg.org/8q0r0b7i1r/before.png)

-My work in process:
+My work in process updating site:
 ![Alt text](https://s1.postimg.org/8stk7uqpyn/The_Bar_Keeper.png)

-BARKEEPER (Revised from class version)
+BARKEEPER (Revised from earlier version)

 I really enjoyed this project and wanted to make it better.
 I am in the process of deconstructing and reconstructing this application so it is more in my aesthetic.
 I also made changes to the Jquery Dom Manipulation.